AgentArch: A Comprehensive Benchmark to Evaluate Agent Architectures in Enterprise: Results

 \subsection{Overall Results}

-The benchmark results reveal that complex enterprise workflows remains a challenging task even for state-of-the-art language models in agentic systems.
-The simpler requesting time-off task (TO) showed had a peak score of 70.8\% (GPT-4.1), while the complex customer routing task (CR) proved significantly more difficult, with scores peaking at only 35.3\% (Sonnet 4).
-Only three models—GPT-4.1, Sonnet 4, and o3-mini—demonstrated meaningful capability on the complex customer request routing task, with most configurations achieving only single-digit scores.
-Performance varied dramatically across architectural configurations, indicating that no single architecture is optimal for all models.
-Furthermore, models achieved peak scores on different configurations between use cases suggesting that the optimal agentic configuration is in part dependent on the complexity of the task.
+Complex enterprise workflows remain challenging for current agentic systems.
+On the simpler time-off task (TO), peak performance reaches 70.8\% (GPT-4.1), while the more complex customer routing task (CR) peaks at 35.3\% (Sonnet 4).
+Only GPT-4.1, Sonnet 4, and o3-mini show meaningful capability on CR; most other models score in the single digits.
+Performance varies markedly across architectures, with no universally best configuration.
+Models also peak on different configurations across the two tasks, indicating that optimal design depends on task complexity.

 With regards to architecture elements, \textbf{thinking tools} consistently improved performance for non-reasoning models on the simpler time off task.
-GPT-4.1 improved from 48.5\% to 70.8\% with thinking tools enabled in single-agent function calling with summarized memory.
+GPT-4.1 improved from 48.5\% to 70.8\% with thinking tools enabled in single agent function calling with summarized memory.
 However, thinking tools provided minimal benefit for o3-mini (55.8\% to 56.7\%) in its best performing category.
 Thinking tools showed minimal impact on the complex customer routing use case across all models.
-Compared to other elements, variation in \textbf{memory management} styles and \textbf{orchestration strategies} (within multi-agent architectures) both had minimal impact on scores.
+Compared to other elements, variation in \textbf{memory management} styles and \textbf{orchestration strategies} (within multi-agent architectures) had minimal impact on scores.

 \textbf{Function calling} generally outperformed \textbf{ReAct} across most models.
-The notable exception was LLaMA 3.3 70B, which achieved its peak score of 12.2\% using single-agent ReAct on the requesting time off task. \textbf{Multi-agent ReAct} consistently underperformed suggesting that ReAct may be better suited towards single-agent systems. \textbf{Hallucinations} for all models (except for GPT-4o) were found exclusively under ReAct settings suggesting that while models may be robust to hallucinations on the function calling schemas they have been trained on, they still have the propensity to hallucinate in ReAct settings.
+The notable exception was LLaMA 3.3 70B, which achieved its peak score of 12.2\% using single agent ReAct on the requesting time off task. \textbf{Multi-agent ReAct} consistently underperformed indicating that ReAct may be better suited towards single agent systems. \textbf{Hallucinations} for all models (except for GPT-4o) were found exclusively under ReAct settings suggesting that while models may be robust to hallucinations on the function calling schemas they have been trained on, they still have the propensity to hallucinate in ReAct settings.
 This is particularly relevant on the more complex use case in multi-agent systems.
 Sonnet 4, for example, showed hallucination rates of 36-36\% on ReAct in multi-agent systems but 0\% hallucination in every other configuration.
-See Table 4 for hallucination rates.
+See Figure 4 for hallucination rates.